Tutorials

 Depending on what entities you want to translate, you will need to configure and execute the corresponding operation in the query.

-For instance, to retrieve the IDs of all posts and pages, you will need to execute the RetrieveIDsForCustomPosts operation:
+For instance, to retrieve the IDs of post categories, you will need to execute the RetrieveIDsForCategories operation, passing the taxonomy category as argument:

 Executing the 'Retrieve item IDs' query